Catlin Gabel Community Arts Programs

 Location: Catlin Gabel East Campus, Ceramics Building

-8245 SW Barnes Road, Portland, Oregon (previously OCAC)
+8245 SW Barnes Road, Portland, Oregon

 Have questions?
-Please email WiL Labelle.
+Please contact WiL.

 Ages: 18 and Up